 I've also begun one of the basic documents for the machine: a Parts List.
 This Journal entry, then, is a snapshot as of today of this Parts List.
 It is complete for one Group of parts, 91BCD - the electrical system, except for one (important) item: a schematic.
 I'm still working converting phsyical wiring drawings into a schematic diagram.
 Click on the icon above to see this current snapshot of the Parts List.
 For more up-to-date versions in the future, see the Barth Notebook on Parts Lists.

-[UNFINISHED - and it's mid-July already...]
-In most typecasting machines there are situations where if you cycle the machine, by hand or under power, you'll break parts.
+[Restarted and finished two years later, on 2018-05-27] In most typecasting machines there are situations where if you cycle the machine, by hand or under power, you'll break parts.
 It's true of pivotal type casters, it's true of the Thompson Type-Caster, and it's true of the Barth.
 When can you, and when can you not, cycle the machine without damaging it?

 (This addresses the safety of the machine, not that of the human operator.
 That's a different matter altogether.)